 4.5.
 All other return takes place at Fiftytwo's return terms applicable from time to time.

 4.7.
-Fiftytwo makes reservations as to construction and/or design changes before the time of delivery commences and during the period of more deliveries.
+Fiftytwo makes reservations as to construction and/or design changes before the time of delivery commences and during the period of more deliveries, and will as far as possible inform the Customer about such construction and/or design changes through customer events or via direct communication.

 4.8.
 If Products require a special description for the purpose of installation, connection, operation and/or maintenance, Fiftytwo will provide the Customer with such descriptions no later than at the time of delivery.
 Fiftytwo can demand that such description is treated confidentially.